Hyperparameter Optimization in Machine Learning: Optimizing for Multiple Objectives

-This formulation is similar to the one proposed in \citep{Gelbart14}.
+This formulation is similar to the one proposed by \citet{Gelbart14}.
 The parameter $\sigma(\delta)\in (0,1)$ controls the size of the (random) feasible region for defining $y_{\star}$.
 Finally, note that in the example of out of memory errors training failures, the criterion observation $z_y$ is obtained only if $z_c = -1$: if a training run crashes, a validation error is not obtained for the queried configuration.
-Apart from an experiment in \citep{Gelbart14}, the case of contrained BO work covering the binary feedback case is covered in \citep{perrone_cmes}.
+Apart from an experiment by \citet{Gelbart14}, the case of constrained BO work covering the binary feedback case is covered by \citet{perrone_cmes}.

 The most established technique to tackle constrained BO is constrained EI (cEI) \citep{Gardner14, Gelbart14, snoek_scalable_2015, letham2019}.
-A separate regression model is used to learn the constraint function $c(\lambda)$ (typically a GP), and EI is modified in two ways.
+A separate regression model is used to learn the constraint function $c(\lambda)$, typically a Gaussian process, and EI is modified in two ways.
 First, the expected amount of improvement of an evaluation is computed only with respect to the current \emph{feasible} minimum.
-Second, hyperparameters with a large probability of satisfying the constraint are encouraged by optimizing $cEI(\lambda) = \mathbb{P}\{ c(\lambda)\le \delta\} EI(\lambda)$, where $\mathbb{P}\{ c(\lambda)\le \delta\}$ is the posterior probability of $\lambda$ being feasible under the constraint model, and $EI(\lambda)$ is the standard EI acquisition function, see Section \ref{sec:acq_func}.
+Second, hyperparameters with a large probability of satisfying the constraint are encouraged by optimizing $cEI(\lambda) = \mathbb{P}[ c(\lambda)\le \delta] \cdot EI(\lambda)$, where $\mathbb{P}[ c(\lambda)\le \delta]$ is the posterior probability of $\lambda$ being feasible under the constraint model, and $EI(\lambda)$ is the standard EI acquisition function, see Section \ref{sec:acq_func}.